JayChauhan3/lifepilot/capstone.md

 ### If I had more time, this is what I'd do

-We have laid a powerful foundation, but we are just scratching the surface of Agentic Productivity.
+I have laid a powerful foundation, but I am just scratching the surface of Agentic Productivity.

 1.  **"One-Click" Plan Adoption**: Currently, the AI generates a beautiful plan.
 The next step is **Deep Action Integration**, where the AI can directly inject these routines and tasks into the user's database with a single confirmation click.
 Imagine saying "Apply this plan," and your calendar is instantly populated for the month.
 2.  **Proactive Coaching Agents**: Instead of waiting for you to ask, a background agent would analyze your completion data. *"Hey, I noticed you missed your 'Morning Run' 3 days in a row.
 Should we adjust the time to 7:30 AM?"*